Being a thriving center of research has a positive effect

 advances occur in translational research, and teaching hospitals like ours are ideal places to nurture and grow this kind of research activity.

-During the most recent fiscal year, Lifespan’s external research funding reached an all-time high of nearly $83 million in grants and contracts, which demonstrates the creativity, ingenuity and importance of the biomedical and behavioral research conducted at Lifespan.
+During the most recent fiscal year, Lifespan’s external research funding reached an impressive total of nearly $83 million in grants and contracts, which demonstrates the creativity, ingenuity and importance of the biomedical and behavioral research conducted at Lifespan.
 Over 350 faculty members are engaged in research and these activities employ more than 550 talented research support staff, which directly impacts the Rhode Island economy.

 Lifespan supports collaboration among researchers, who work across disciplines, hospitals, and institutions.
 This collaboration, at the Norman Prince